stephanniec/stepholio/_posts/2017-03-19-Telehaptics.markdown

 <b>Geomagic Touch</b> (formerly the Phantom Omni)<br>
 The <a href="http://www.geomagic.com/en/products/phantom-omni/overview">Geomagic Touch</a> is a compact motorized device which can provide up to 3 degrees of freedom of force feedback in the x, y, and z direction.

-<b>PS3 Controller</b>
+<b>PS3 DUALSHOCK3 Controller</b>

-<b>Baxter or Sawyer Robot from Rethink Robotics</b>
+<b>Rethink Robotics Baxter or Sawyer Robot</b>

-<center><h3>Key Nodes</h3></center><br>
+<center><h3>PS3 Controller Nodes</h3></center><br>
 <b>joystick_reference_targets.py</b><br>
-Subscribed topics: 'joy'<br>
+Subscribed topics: `joy`<br>
-Published topics: 'ref_pose'
+Published topics: `ref_pose`

 This node uses the position of the PS3 sticks to create target end-effector poses.
 If the user attempts to drive the arm out of the defined workspace, the generated pose is clipped to the volume boundary.
 As a safety precaution, new configurations are only generated when the L1 button is pressed.
 This ensures that the arm will not move suddenly if the controller is bumped or dropped accidentally.

 <b>velocity_control.py</b><br>
-Subscribed topics: 'ref_pose'<br>
+Subscribed topics: `ref_pose`<br>
-Sawyer equivalent: sawyer_velocity_control.py
+Sawyer equivalent: `sawyer_velocity_control.py`

 This node performs inverse kinematics to find a set of joint angle velocites which will allow Baxter's right arm to reach a particular position in space.
-It constantly monitors topic 'ref_pose' to acquire the desired end-effector state.
+It constantly monitors topic `ref_pose` to acquire the desired end-effector state.
 The script baxter_right_description.py provides the node with the home configuration and spatial screw axes of the right arm.
 These matrices are later used to derive the body Jacobian and twists for Baxter's current configuration using the formula below:

 <img src="img/portfolio/5/jacobiantwist.png" class="center">